Easy Baked Boneless Chicken Thighs

 - And most of the ingredients are simple pantry staples and flavored with a few fresh or dried herbs.

-- Also, this recipe has some very flavorful pan juices that go well with some nice rustic bread like my no-knead crusty bread or whole wheat raisin bread, baguette, or beer bread.
+- Also, this recipe has some very flavorful pan juices that go well with some nice rustic bread, like my no-knead crusty bread or whole wheat raisin bread, baguette, or beer bread.

 Ingredients and substitutes

-- Garlic - I am using garlic powder so that the fresh garlic does not burn in the oven.
-Having said that, you can also add a few fresh garlic cloves with the skin.
+- Garlic – I am using garlic powder so that the fresh garlic does not burn in the oven.
+Having said that, you can also add a few fresh garlic cloves to the skin.
 They are perfect in the sauce.

-Boneless chicken thighs recipe
+Step-by-step: Boneless chicken thighs recipe

 - Oven – Preheat the oven at 425°F/ 220°C/ Gas Mark 7 for at least 10 minutes